Eastern white-bearded wildebeest

 At the Detroit Zoo

-Wildebeests, also called gnus (pronounced “news”), are a type of African antelope and a subspecies of blue wildebeests.
+Wildebeests, also called gnus (pronounced “news”), are a type of African antelope.
 They are known for their white beard, slivery-blue coats, long black tails and cow-like horns.

 Wildebeests tend to be noisy; their sounds include moans and explosive snorts.